Shraddha Srinath: Early work and breakthrough (2015–2019)

 After graduating from law school, she worked as a real estate lawyer at a Bangalore-based real estate company before joining a French retail company as a real estate legal advisor.
 While holding a full-time corporate job, she continued acting in plays and appearing in advertisements.

 Shraddha was called to play the second female lead in the Malayalam film called Kohinoor, directed by Vinay Govind, which released in September 2015.
-Her Kannada debut came in 2016 with U Turn which was directed by Pawan Kumar which premiered at the New York Indian Film Festival and then subsequently released in India and worldwide.
+Her Kannada debut came in 2016 with U Turn which was directed by Pawan Kumar which premiered at the New York Indian Film Festival and was subsequently released in India and worldwide.
 Shraddha received critical acclaim for playing a journalist and won the Filmfare Award for Best Actress – Kannada.
 Shyam Prasad S of Bangalore Mirror noted that she gave a "class performance".
-While, Sunayana Suresh stated, "Shraddha is a good find and she is a talent to look out for in the future."
+While Sunayana Suresh stated, "Shraddha is a good find and she is a talent to look out for in the future."

 Shraddha started 2017 with the release of Urvi, directed by B. S. Pradeep Varma.
 She debuted in the Tamil industry with Mani Ratnam's Kaatru Veliyidai.
-Later she played the female lead in R. Kannan's movie Ivan Thanthiran opposite Gautham Karthik.
+Later she played the female lead in R. Kannan's Ivan Thanthiran opposite Gautham Karthik.
 In Richie she paired opposite Nivin Pauly, directed by Gautham Ramachandran.
 Later, she appeared in a song of The Villain, along with Shiva Rajkumar.
 Shraddha also played a lawyer in Pushkar Gayatri's Vikram Vedha opposite R. Madhavan.
 It was a box office success and Vikram Venkateswaran of The Quint noted, "Shraddha delivers a brilliant, but undersold performance.
 She has barely a few scenes to establish her presence."

 She then appeared in Operation Alamelamma as a teacher opposite Rishi.
-A Shraddha of The New Indian Express stated that she ably supports the flow of the film.
+A Sharadhaa of The New Indian Express stated that she ably supports the flow of the film.